-We funded four well-established media outlets to conduct accountability journalism; six community-based or focused outlets to fulfill communities’ critical information needs and elevate community voice; and have awarded eight diversity, equity and inclusion grants to newsrooms interested in developing their capacity in this area.
+We funded five well-established media outlets to conduct accountability journalism; six community-based or focused outlets to fulfill communities’ critical information needs and elevate community voice; and have awarded eight diversity, equity and inclusion grants to newsrooms interested in developing their capacity in this area.
 We are partnering with the Colorado Media Project to administer the community-based and diversity, equity and inclusion grants.

 Grant contact: Johanna Ulloa Girón, advocacy program manager, (303) 539-3129.